Search

 Requirements

-Under the directive, non-EU parents required to report at a consolidated level are subject to disclosure requirements included in a separate ESRS; the related exposure draft, which will be open to public comments, is expected by June 2023.
+Under the directive, non-EU parents required to report at a consolidated level are subject to disclosure requirements included in a separate ESRS.
+In October 2023, the EU Commission proposed legislation (PDF - 197KB) to delay the adoption of these non-EU ESRS by two years to June 2026.

 Additionally, the CSRD initially requires companies to obtain “limited” assurance and will later shift to “reasonable” assurance over information required to be reported under the CSRD.